 - If the National Agency sets a maximum number of approved accreditations for a given field, a ranking list of applications satisfying the minimum criteria will be established.
 Accreditations will be awarded starting from the highest scoring application until the maximum number of awarded accreditations has been reached.
 In case more than one application has the same number of points as the last one to be awarded, the maximum number of awarded accreditations will be increased to include all applications with that number of points.

 In case Erasmus accreditation is required for participation in any action after the end of the 2021-2027 programming period, the National Agency may prolong the accreditation’s validity under conditions defined by the European Commission.
+In view of this possibility, the applicants may submit Erasmus Plans extending beyond 2027.

 The accreditation can be terminated at any time in case the organisation ceases to exist or by agreement of the National Agency and the accredited organisation.
+The National Agency may terminate the accreditation unilaterally under the conditions described under ‘Reporting, monitoring and quality assurance’.
+Unilateral termination of the accreditation by the accredited organisation is possible only if during at least three consecutive years the accreditation has not been used to submit applications for accredited mobility projects.

 Reporting, monitoring and quality assurance